DataDog/dd-trace-dotnet/docs/Datadog.Trace.Bundle/README.md

 ### Configure the tracer

-After adding the NuGet package to your project, set the following **required** environment variables to enable automatic instrumentation of your application.
+After adding the NuGet package to your project, set the following **required** environment variables to enable automatic instrumentation of your application and restart the application.

 > **_NOTE:_**
 The following are the mandatory variables.
 For further configuration options, see our public documentation for the [Tracer](https://docs.datadoghq.com/tracing/trace_collection/library_config/dotnet-core/?tab=environmentvariables) and the [Continuous Profiler](https://docs.datadoghq.com/profiler/enabling/dotnet/?tab=linux#configuration).